Advanced UTM Naming Conventions Guide (Complete Framework)

 • Tailors campaigns per region

-• Uses an analytics stack or an automation stack
+• Uses analytics tools as part of a broader automation stack

 • Has the ability to optimize or grow campaigns based on nuances in data